ryncor21/conways_game/README.md

 Current Problems are:
 1. This implementation not optimal.
 The algorithm checks every cell on the board when it probably only has to check cells that are near living cells.
+2. Will show unneccessary dead cells when exporting the game as a hexadecimal String.
-2. There is a strange delay (sometimes) between clicking on a cell and alternating the cell.
+3. There is a strange delay (sometimes) between clicking on a cell and alternating the cell.
-3. I can't get the ConwaysPanel to show up in the same JFrame as the controls.
+4. I can't get the ConwaysPanel to show up in the same JFrame as the controls.
 Thus, I have made a different JFrame.